ShivangMathur1/Deep-Q-Learning/README.md

 # Lunar-Lander
-Teaching an AI to land a spaceship safely using Deep Q-Learning in pytorch.
+Teaching an AI to land a spaceship safely using Double Deep Q-Learning in pytorch.